rkargon/pixelsorter/README.md

 ![Sorting with horizontal path][sort100random]

- - `random-walk`: Starting on the left, performs a random walk to the right side of the image, randomly moving up or down one pixel at a time
+- `random-walk`: This will sort 10 different paths that start randomly in the image and randomly move around until they hit an edge.
+While this is not customizable in the command line, one can pass arbitrary distributions and starting positions to this function in the Python code.

 ![Sorting with random walk path][sort100-random-walk]

+ - `random-walk-horizontal`: Starting on the left, performs a random walk to the right side of the image, randomly moving up or down one pixel at a time

+![Sorting with horizontal random walk path][sort100-random-walk-horizontal]

+ - `random-walk-vertical`: Starting on the top, performs a random walk to the bottom side of the image, randomly moving left or right one pixel at a time

+![Sorting with vertical random walk path][sort100-random-walk-vertical]

  - `vertical`: Sorts vertically, column by column